auerbachb/yoshiapp/README.md

 # yoshiapp
-API to find the nearest gas station
+API to find the nearest gas station.